Punktum-dk/epp-service-specification/Poll-Message-Reference-Guide.md

 **Operation:** update registrant
 **Message:** The registrant has not been changed to %-DK for %.dk, as the mandatory ID and/or data check was rejected
 **ResData type:** `domain:panData`
+**Trigger:** The registrant change was not completed, as the documentation for the mandatory ID check was rejected.

 <details>
 <summary>Show XML example</summary>